Does Rebooking My Cruise Reset My Initial Deposit Date?

 Hi Sharon,

-Switching the cruise to a different travel agent doesn’t neccessarily re-set the initial trip deposit date.
+Switching the cruise to a different travel agent doesn’t necessarily re-set the initial trip deposit date.
 If any of the money you paid previously is either transferred or applied to your new cruise’s booking, the original deposit date will be the same.

-PS – If you liked what you read, please subscribe to my Blog.
-You can also connect with TripInsuranceStore on Facebook.
+PS - If you liked what you read, please Subscribe to my Blog.

 Previous post: